supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 > Every time you finish using SuperMemo, make sure to run `sm-main-commit.bat`.
 {.is-info}

-That's all !
-Your collection is synchronized online, congratulations !
+That's all!
+Your collection is synchronized online, congratulations!

 ### Optional: Pin commit script to taskbar